 Let’s start off by discussing some of the technological leaps you’ve seen from when the NYPD RTCC opened in 2005 until now?

 At the time it was created, the RTCC was intended to be a central data mining unit, consisting of experts analysts combing through mountains of data – we had about 35 sources at the time.
 All this data was compiled into a CDW (crime data warehouse) and we put a search engine layer on it so officers could quickly pull out what they needed from all these data sources.
 But the problem was even once we had pulled out the data – everything we had on a given topic – we needed to sift through it all and connect the dots and reach a meaningful conclusion.
-What’s changed over the years is that the analysis of this data is now far more sophisticated – now we can sort much better, we can deliver a timeline, a link analysis chart, we can superimpose a map, apply facial recognition, incorporate open source social media – all these tools overlay the CDW.
+What’s changed over the years is that the analysis of this data is now far more sophisticated – now we can sort much better, we can deliver a timeline, a link analysis chart, we can superimpose a map, incorporate open source data – all these tools overlay the CDW.

 What are the tech tools that are really driving success as far as you’re concerned?